ImguRandom/HLMVPlusPlus/README.md

   - Wiki is currently under construction.

 # Source Code?
-**HLMV++, like ficool2's other project, [Hammer++](https://ficool2.github.io/HammerPlusPlus-Website/), is closed source.
+**HLMV++, like ficool2's other project, **[Hammer++](https://ficool2.github.io/HammerPlusPlus-Website/)**, is closed source.
 Due to ficool2 being a licensed Source Engine developer, the source code for HLMV++ cannot legally be released.**

 # Supported Games
 - Team Fortress 2
   - Can also work with the various Team Fortress 2 Source mods like TF2Classic, Pre-Fortress 2, Open Fortress and Team Deathmatch Classic.
-  - [Follow this guide on setting up HLMV for Pre-Fortress 2](https://steamcommunity.com/sharedfiles/filedetails/?id=2784234957), but instead of creating a shortcut for hlmv.exe, create it for hlmvplusplus.exe.
+  - **[Follow this guide on setting up HLMV for Pre-Fortress 2](https://steamcommunity.com/sharedfiles/filedetails/?id=2784234957)**, but instead of creating a shortcut for hlmv.exe, create it for hlmvplusplus.exe.
 Then add the -game parameter to the Target field of the shortcut as normal and point it to whichever mod's directory.
 If you have issues with this, please join the HLMV++ Discord and we can assist you further.
 - Left 4 Dead 2
 - Garry's Mod